-What does The Great Gig in the Sky mean?
+What do you think The Great Gig in the Sky means?

 Pink Floyd: The Great Gig in the Sky Meaning